 Sleeping Bag Puffers

-This padded vest from COS ($135) is like a deconstructed sleeping bag.
-It will keep you warm indoors and is meant for layering if you leave your house.
-The adjustable side straps keep it from slipping off and can be loosened or tightened for fit.
+This quilted vest from COS ($135) is like a fashionable sleeping bag.
+It will keep you warm indoors and is meant for layering (if) you leave your house.

 A long quilted jacket that feels like a bathrobe but isn’t is the ultimate in pandemic wear.
 The army green color of this one from Ganni ($425) gives a fashion warrior look, but the felt trim signals a brave heart.
 I can see wearing this with a matching mask as a new protest uniform.

-Everlane has grown into the place to go for all affordable, ethical, good quality basics for everyone, including this Sleeping Bag Coat ($198).
+Everlane has grown into the place to go for all affordable, ethical, good quality basics for everyone, including this Long Puffer ($198).
 It’s long, it’s warm and it’s made with recycled down.
 It probably won’t last forever, but then again who knows what will happen by next winter?

 For next-level sleeping bag apparel, there is the Selk Bag Nomad suit, a wearable sleeping bag ($250) that is like your favorite bib snowpants from childhood combined with sleepover vibes.
 It’s infantile, sure, but will it make you happy and keep you cozy?
 YES.
 Case closed.